aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 **FIGURE 2: Representative Fraction**

 The Aerial Photo Slide Rule was designed primarily to calculate the representative fraction, or scale, of aerial reconnaissance photographs.
-The representative fraction is the ratio of the focal length of the camera to the Altitude from which the photo is taken.
+The representative fraction is the ratio of the focal length of the camera to the altitude from which the photo is taken.

 One example from the Model 520/700 manual is that of a photograph taken with a camera with 36 inch focal length from an aircraft flown at 30,000 feet altitude.
 The representative fraction for that photograph is 3’:30,000’, or 1:10,000.
 From there, other information about a photograph can be extrapolated, such as the size of objects on the ground, and distances between them.

 These problems are just proportions.
-Proportions are right in a slide rules’ wheelhouse.
+Proportions are right in a slide rule’s wheelhouse.

 The Royal Air Force had published a set of tables of representative fractions, image sizes, and resulting ground object sizes for aerial photography interpreters.
 First, the Photo-interpreter had to calculate the representative fraction manually, then look up the image and ground object sizes in the tables.